sciZer0/7/v/README.md

 Precisely, **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.

-The protocol is represented through describing the Unicorn (**U**) blockchain being built based on the given protocol.
+The protocol is represented through

 Along with providing the innovative token, the U blockchain is much more efficient than  the most efficient  blockchains (for example, the Solana blockchain), using a new approach to consensus —called **Proof of Stake Flow** (PoSF).

-Moreover, philosophy of the blockchain could be more suitable for the next generations, providing more democracy and more fairness, along with more suitability for upcoming creative economy.

-The U blockchain could enable mass adoption for crypto in general, and be the 1st one to achieve the market capitalization of at least **$20 trillion**.
+describing the Unicorn (**U**) blockchain being built based on the given protocol.